Dave (rapper): 2021–2023: We're All Alone in This Together and Split Decision

+2024–present: The Boy Who Played the Harp

-In January 2025, Dave appeared as a guest on "CRG", the eighth cut of Central Cee's debut album, Can't Rush Greatness.
-The track debuted at #6 on the UK Singles Chart, marking Dave's thirteenth top ten single.
+After a year-long hiatus, in January 2025, Dave appeared as a guest on "CRG", the eighth cut of Central Cee's debut album, Can't Rush Greatness.
+The track debuted at No. 6 on the UK Singles Chart, marking Dave's thirteenth top ten single.
 After almost one and a half years of not releasing music as a lead artist, in May 2025, Dave posted on Instagram to celebrate the 10th anniversary of his breakout "Blackbox Cypher" freestyle, concluding with an announcement that he was "just finishing this [his third] album", hinting at a 2025 release.

 On 1 October, Dave announced his third full-length studio album, The Boy Who Played the Harp.
-It was released on 24 October 2025 with no prior singles.
+It was released on 24 October 2025, with no prior singles.
 The record debuted atop the UK albums chart, moving approximately 74,000 units in its first week, becoming the fastest-selling rap album on vinyl in the 21st century, selling 15,500 copies in its first week.
-Dave also became the first UK rapper to debut three albums at #1 and the first to land three albums inside the UK Albums Chart Top 40 with The Boy Who Played the Harp at #1, Psychodrama at #17, and We're All Alone in This Together at #26.
+Dave also became the first UK rapper to debut three albums at No. 1 and the first to land three albums inside the UK Albums Chart Top 40 with The Boy Who Played the Harp at No. 1, Psychodrama at No. 17, and We're All Alone in This Together at No. 26.
 The album spawned two top-ten hits: "Raindance" (5), moving 34,935 single units and "History" (9), moving 25,119 single units, and a top-twenty hit, "Chapter 16" (11), moving 22,415 single units in its first week.
-Dave is scheduled to embark on a UK and European The Boy Who Played the Harp arena tour, commencing on 2 February 2026 in Munich, and concluding on 17 March in Manchester; he's then set to appear in Oakland, California on 31 March and Denver on 7 April.
+Dave is scheduled to embark on his The Boy Who Played the Harp Tour, commencing on 2 February 2026, in Munich, and concluding on 30 August in Leeds.
+The tour will cover the UK, Europe, North America, and Australia; Dave will also headline both the Reading and Leeds Festivals for the final two nights of the tour.
+During the chart week ending 29 January 2026, "Raindance" climbed to number one on the UK Singles Chart, moving 50,474 units in its tracking week.